-Goldman Sachs Group Inc. (GS) won authorization for a Mexican brokerage unit, setting the stage for heightened financial-services competition in Latin America’s second-largest economy.
+Goldman Sachs Group Inc. (GS:US) won authorization for a Mexican brokerage unit, setting the stage for heightened financial-services competition in Latin America’s second-largest economy.

 Goldman Sachs Mexico Casa de Bolsa SA plans to “transfer some activities that it does in other countries and increase its operations to become an important participant in the Mexican market,” the nation’s National Banking and Securities Commission said today in an e-mailed statement.